-Also – remember that for a husband to be a great leader—he needs a great follower —you!
-If you are trying to lead – you are not following.
-If you are busy criticizing, you are not following.
+Also, remember that for a husband to be a great leader—he needs a great follower —you!
+If you are trying to lead, you are probably not following.
+If you are busy with a critical spirit, you are probably not following.
 It’s time for us to learn to be fantastic, supportive, encouraging, amazing followers!

 This section is a description of my husband’s particular style and how our marriage works now.
 Your marriage may look different.
 That’s ok.
 Follow YOUR husband’s leadership and appreciate his strengths.
 Admire and thank him often for what he does for you and your family.